What can I do if I don’t completely understand the writing assignment?

 Sometimes the hardest part about writing a paper is understanding the assignment.
 You may not understand what you’re being asked to write or how you’re supposed to write about it.
 But don’t worry: although the prompt may seem confusing at first, there are strategies you can use to understand your assignment.

 First, try taking a break from the assignment.

 Take a walk, clean your room, get coffee with a friend.
 Then come back and read the prompt again, keeping any of your instructor’s in-class comments in mind.
 Looking at your assignment with fresh eyes will often help you either finally understand the assignment or identify what specifically is confusing to you.

 If your assignment still seems unclear, ask yourself the following questions:

-What is the prompt?
-What specifically are you being asked to do?
+What is the purpose of your assignment?
+(What are you being asked to do?)

 What can the Writing Center do to help?

-Some questions about the assignment can only be answered by your instructor, so you should be prepared to discuss the assignment with your instructor if you have questions about it.
+Some questions about the assignment can only be answered by instructors, so you should be prepared to discuss the assignment with them.
 However, consultants at the Writing Center are experienced in reading and interpreting assignments.
-When you attend a Writing Center session, we ask that you bring a copy of the assignment with you if you have one, and we will read through the assignment sheet/handout with you, helping you to answer the questions listed above.
-We can also help you get started in thinking through your ideas for the assignment and how to take the next step with your writing.
+When you attend a Writing Center session, we ask that you bring a copy of the assignment with you (if you have one), and we will read through the assignment sheet together.
+We will then help you decipher keywords, look for hints about structure, and finally come to an understanding of the prompt.
+We can also help you begin brainstorming for the assignment and transition to other steps of the writing process.